CBCT Learning Center

 for Endodontists

-• Dose comparisons between 2D and 3D imaging modalities
+• Dose Comparison: Analyzing comparative radiation doses between traditional 2D and modern 3D imaging.

 Use of CBCT in Endodontics

 Endodontic therapy depends on diagnostic radiographs and image-guided treatment.
-Periapical and panoramic radiography have been augmented by the introduction of limited field of view, high-resolution Cone Beam Computed Tomography (CBCT), allowing three-dimensional assessment of odontogenic and and non-odontogenic lesions, root canal morphology, revision treatment, root and alveolar fractures, resorptive lesions and anatomy prior to surgery.
+Periapical and panoramic radiography have been augmented by the introduction of limited-field-of-view, high-resolution Cone Beam Computed Tomography (CBCT).
+This technology allows for three-dimensional assessment of odontogenic and non-odontogenic lesions, root canal morphology, revision treatment, root and alveolar fractures, resorptive lesions, and pre-surgical anatomy.

-Our program highlights a step-wise approach to image interpretation and documentation, using artificial intelegance, common interpretation errors and endodontic applications of CBCT.
-Additional material on artifacts, panoramic imaging, the maxillary sinuses, workflow, the consent process and marketing will be presented.
+Systematic Interpretation, AI and Outcomes Assessment (Course 1) – Reservation Information” emphasizes a step-wise approach to image interpretation and documentation using artificial intelligence, common interpretation errors, and endodontic applications of CBCT.
+Additional material on artifacts, panoramic imaging, the maxillary sinuses, workflow, the consent process, liability considerations, and marketing will be presented.

 Google Scholar Citations for Dr. Levin